-A data management platform allows organizations to reach anonymous customers through a specific type of marketing channel – ad networks.
-The DMP broadcasts ad offers to specific audiences you want to reach, which can be identified as device IDs, look-alike targets based on your segmented audiences, or digital targets you provide.
+A data management platform allows organizations to create anonymous audiences so they can be activated to ad networks.
+DMPs work with programmatic ad solutions such as demand side platforms (DSPs) to broadcasts ads to specific audiences you want to reach, which can be identified as device IDs, look-alike targets based on your segmented audiences, or digital targets you provide.
 When it finds a match on the web, it serves up an offer based on the rules you’ve established and captures the results.

 The core capabilities of a customer data platform include data ingestion, cleansing, and advanced data matching to resolving anonymous to known customer identities using deterministic, probabilistic, and heuristic matching algorithms as well as a set of automated master data management processes.

 “CDPs work with both anonymous and known individuals, storing ‘personally identifiable information’ such as names, postal addresses, email addresses, and phone numbers, while DMPs work almost exclusively with anonymous entities such as cookies, devices, and IP addresses.
 Indeed, anonymity is essential to the DMP’s role as a way to exchange information about audiences without violating personal privacy.
 What’s changed is that CDPs are integrating more often with advertising systems, and thus storing more DMP-type information such as cookie IDs with audience tags.
 Some DMPs are also storing personal identifiers, although these are carefully isolated from situations where anonymity is still important.
 But just adding personal identifiers doesn’t give a DMP the advanced identity matching and flexible data storage built into CDPs.
 So, it will be hard for most DMPs to match full CDP functionality.”